dempfi/ava-playback/README.md

 ### Playbacks location

-By default playbacks will be stored in root of your project in `/playbacks` folder, if you want to change the location just add `playbacks` settings in your `package.json`.
+By default playbacks will be stored in the root of your project in `/playbacks` folder, if you want to change the location just add `playbacks` settings in your `package.json`.

 ```json
   // ...